 Total | $50,037 | $50,767 | $30,780 | $27,473 |

-In the material cost labor cost is included.
+In the material cost, labour cost is included.

 Included in the trim carpentry labor cost

-The details for the comparison of two frames have been shown in the form of above tables.
-In depth comparison has been made for the steel and timber frames.
-The presented data has shown that the steel frame is expensive to be used for the construction of two storey buildings than the timber framed buildings (PATH, 2002).
+The details for the comparison of the two frames have been shown in the form of the above tables.
+A depth comparison has been made for the steel and timber frames.
+The presented data has shown that the steel frame is more expensive to construct two-storey buildings than timber-framed buildings (PATH, 2002).

 Question 1:

-What is the time taken by each construction type to construct a two storey house?
+What is the time each construction type takes to construct a two-storey house?

-The graph showed that there are about 45 respondents which have responded to our questionnaire.
-It has been illustrated in above figure that about 62% of the total respondents has responded that the steel frame takes more time to construct a two storey residential building than the timber frame building.
-Only 9.8% said that the timber frame takes more time for constructing a house.
+The graph showed that there are about 45 respondents who have responded to our questionnaire.
+It has been illustrated in the above figure that about 62% of the total respondents have responded that the steel frame takes more time to construct a two-storey residential building than the timber frame building.
+Only 9.8% said the timber frame takes more time to construct a house.
 About 52.2% of the respondents have chosen steel framing over timber framing.
-The engineering firms have agreed that both frames take same time for the construction of a two storey building with the contribution of the 29% of total respondents.
+The engineering firms have agreed that both frames take the same time to construct a two-storey building, with the contribution of 29% of the total respondents.

-Which one of the following construction types is the cheaper way to construct a two storey building?
+Which of the following construction types is the cheaper way to construct a two-storey building?

-The results from the above graph have shown that it is more expensive to use the steel frame for the construction of a two storey building than the timber frame.
-About 87% of the total respondents have reported steel as a more expensive construction material as compared to the timber frame.
-About 6.5% of the total respondents have reported timber framing as more expensive material and remaining 6.5% stated them as equally expensive materials for the construction of a two storey residential buildings.
+The results from the above graph show that using a steel frame to construct a two-storey building is more expensive than a timber frame.
+About 87% of the respondents have reported steel as a more expensive construction material than timber frame.
+About 6.5% of the respondents have reported timber framing as a more expensive material, and the remaining 6.5% stated it as an equally expensive material for constructing two-storey residential buildings.

-Which of the construction type requires less number of skilled workers for the construction of a two storey residential building?
+Which of the construction types requires fewer skilled workers to construct a two-storey residential building?

-There are many factors which determine the number of skilled workers required to construct a two storey building i.e. type of selected material.
-Heavy material like steel would require more skilled workers.
+Many factors determine the number of skilled workers required to construct a two-storey building, i.e., the selected material type.
+Heavy materials like steel would require more skilled workers.
 The fabrication and positioning of the frames also determine the required number of skilled workers.
-The above chart showed that different companies and firms have different opinions for different material of construction.
-The majority of about 46% of the total respondents has stated that the steel framing needs more skilled workers for the completion of a two storey building.
-About 36.5% responded that an equal amount of the skilled workers is required for the construction of the two storey building.
-However the respondents who think that timber frame requires more skilled workers are only 17.5%.
+The above chart shows that companies and firms have different opinions on construction materials.
+The majority, about 46% of the respondents, stated that the steel framing needs more skilled workers to complete a two-storey building.
+About 36.5% responded that equal skilled workers are required to construct the two-storey building.
+However, the respondents who think that timber frame requires more skilled workers are only 17.5%.

-Which of the construction option is more labor intensive?
+Which of the construction options is more labour-intensive?

-The determination of the least and more labor intensive material is quite tricky process.
-The graph showed that about 41% of the total respondents agreed that both timber and steel frames are equally labor intensive.
-29% of the respondents think timber requires is the least intensive labor while remaining 30% believes that the steel is a least labor intensive construction material.
+Determining the least and most labour-intensive material is quite a tricky process.
+The graph showed that about 41% of the respondents agreed that timber and steel frames are equally labour-intensive.
+29% of the respondents think timber requires the least intensive labour, while the remaining 30% believe steel is the least labour-intensive construction material.

-Which of the construction type has produces more waste during manufacturing of raw material?
+Which of the construction types produced more waste while manufacturing raw materials?

-About 60.1% has the opinion that timber has produced more waste during raw material production.
-17.8% believes that the steel is a more waste producing construction material.
-Only 22.1% responded timber and steel has the same effect in producing waste (Buchanan and Levine, 1999).
+About 60.1% believe timber has produced more waste than raw material production.
+17.8% believe that steel is a more waste-producing construction material.
+Only 22.1% responded timber and steel have the same effect in producing waste (Buchanan and Levine, 1999).

-Considering the carbon emissions, which of the construction type most pollutes and harm the environment during construction of a two storey building?
+Considering the carbon emissions, which of the construction types most pollutes and harms the environment while constructing a two-storey building?

 It has been illustrated from the graph clearly that the steel frame harms the environment greatly and pollutes the atmosphere by a major factor.
-The amount of carbon emissions is many more in case of steel frames than the timber frames.
-About 93.1 of the respondents believe that the steel is a more polluting material than the timber frames.
-No responses have been received for the case of timber which showed it as a best material for the construction of residential blocks.
-A very small percentage which is about 6.9% believes that both of the frames produce polluting substances equally.
-The results of the survey have increased the chances of the timber frame to select as a more sustainable material.
-Requirement of the great amount energy for the manufacturing of steel has resulted in the high emissions of carbon dioxide emissions released into the atmosphere.
+The amount of carbon emissions is much higher in the case of steel frames than timber frames.
+About 93.1 of the respondents believe steel is more polluting than timber frames.
+No responses have been received for the case of timber, which showed it as the best material for constructing residential blocks.
+A very small percentage, about 6.9%, believes that both frames produce polluting substances equally.
+The survey results have increased the chances of the timber frame being selected as a more sustainable material.
+The requirement of a great amount of energy for steel manufacturing has resulted in high carbon dioxide emissions released into the atmosphere.

 Considering the durability of the residential houses, which one of the construction options is the best to choose?

-The similar attribute has been responded by about 29.1% of respondents for both timber and steel frames.
-Steel frame has been found to be more durable as majority of the respondents believed that with the voting percentage of about 63.2%.
-The remaining 7.7% responded that the timber has less durability than the steel frames.
-Thus it has been proved that the steel is a most durable construction material when considered for the construction of a two storey house building.
+About 29.1% of respondents responded to a similar attribute for timber and steel frames.
+The steel frame is more durable, as most respondents believed, with a voting percentage of about 63.2%.
+The remaining 7.7% responded that timber is less durable than steel frames.
+Thus, it has been proved that steel is the most durable construction material for constructing a two-storey house building.

 Considering the earthquakes and strong winds such as hurricanes in a two-storey residential building, which one of the construction options has the ability to withstand the most?